dotnet/machinelearning/docs/code/MlNetCookBook.md

 var meanVarValues = normalizedData.GetColumn(r => r.MeanVarNormalized).ToArray();
 ```

-You can achive the same results using the dynamic API.
+You can achieve the same results using the dynamic API.
 ```csharp
 // Create a new context for ML.NET operations.
 It can be used for exception tracking and logging,
 // as a catalog of available operations and as the source of randomness.